MonaEis/recipes/README.md

 ## Work in Progress 🚧

-The following features are currently planned or in development:
+The following features are currently planned or in progress:

-    ✅ Responsive design for all screen sizes

-    🧩 Filter recipes by type or category
+- 🧩 Filter recipes by category

-    ✏️ Edit own recipes after creation
+- 💬 Add comments or notes to recipes *(optional future feature)*

+- 👥 User profile page with recipe history *(optional future feature)*

 Stay tuned – updates coming soon!

+## Easter Egg
+Maybe you shouldn't click to often on your profile picture if you don't like some music 😅